Stress Disorder

 • Support at work: Seek support from your manager, human resources department, union representatives, or employee assistance programs.
 Responsible employers should prioritise employee well-being.

-• Peer support: Engage in peer support groups or online communities where you can connect with others who have similar experiences or feelings.
+• Peer support: Join peer support groups or online communities to connect with others who have similar experiences or feelings.

 1. Identify triggers: Understanding what triggers your stress can help you prepare and cope with it effectively.
 While it may not always be possible to avoid these situations, being aware of your triggers can assist in developing appropriate coping strategies.